lebe-dev/pw/docs/faq/FAQ.en.md

 Encrypted in app memory (RAM).

-**2. How are secrets protected??**
+**2. How are secrets protected?**

 Your data is encrypted on client side (browser) with AES 256, 32-key.
 Then you receive special URL to secret.
 Server side knows nothing about original message it just stores encrypted data (in RAM).

 When you open a secret URL, client (browser) loads encrypted data from server side.
 Then client side will decrypt